Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/aad-resource-server-by-filter/README.md

 As a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account.
-1. If your account is present in more than one Microsoft Entra tenant, select `your account name` at the top right corner in the menu on top of the page, and switch your portal session to the desired Microsoft Entra tenant.
+1. If your account is present in more than one Microsoft Entra tenant, select `your account name` in the top right corner in the menu on top of the page, and switch your portal session to the desired Microsoft Entra tenant.
 1. In the left-hand navigation pane, select the **Microsoft Entra ID** service, and then select **App registrations**

 #### Register the client app